Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Model

 \subsubsection{Attentive Knowledge Infusion}

-The external knowledge is injected into our model in an attentive manner before the decoders\footnote{Here, ``decoder" refers to either the state tracker or the location predictor.}.
+The external knowledge is injected into our model in an attentive manner before the decoders\footnote{Here, ``decoder'' refers to either the state decoder or the location decoder.}, as shown in the right part of Figure \ref{fig:model}.
 We first encode the ConceptNet triples using BERT.
-The BERT inputs are formatted as \texttt{[CLS] head [SEP] relation [SEP] tail [SEP]}, where \texttt{relation} is interpreted as a natural language phrase.
-We use the average of BERT outputs (excluding special tokens) as the representation of a knowledge triple:
+The BERT inputs are formatted as [CLS]\texttt{head}[SEP]\texttt{relation}[SEP]\texttt{tail}[SEP], where \texttt{relation} is interpreted as a natural language phrase.
+Such formatting scheme converts the original triple into a text sequence while reserving its structural feature.
+In Section \ref{sec:train_cpnet}, we will describe the multi-stage training procedure which trains BERT encoder to better model ConceptNet triples.
+We use the average of BERT outputs (excluding [CLS] and [SEP] tokens) as the representation of a knowledge triple:

 In order to select the most relevant knowledge to the text paragraph, we use the decoder input as query to attend on the retrieved ConceptNet triples:

 where $x\in \{s, l\}$ and $\bm{g}^x_t$ is the graph representation of the retrieved one-hop ConceptNet graph.
 Finally, we equip the decoder with an input gate to select information from the original input and the injected knowledge: